wp-plugins/novas-gallery/readme.txt

 * Patched to work with Facebook Graph API 2.0

 = 1.3.7 =
-* Changed admin pannel to use ajax to send chnages to server
+* Changed admin panel to use AJAX to send changes to server

 = 1.3.8 =
-* Cahnge admin pannel to allow selecting multiple media library images
+* Changed admin panel to allow selecting multiple media library images